alandixon/Passwords/README.md

 ﻿# KeePass-HaveIBeenPwned

-A Windows .NetCore console app for checking passwords held in a KeePass file against those in [Have I Been Pwned](https://haveibeenpwned.com/)
+A Windows .Net Core console app for checking passwords held in a KeePass file against those in [Have I Been Pwned](https://haveibeenpwned.com/)

 ## Table of contents
 1. [Overview](#Overview)